jayantasamaddar/quick-reference/aws/ec2/README.md

 **Performance Classes:**

 - **EFS Scale**

   - 1000s of Concurrent NFS Clients, 10 GiB+ /s throughput
   - Grow to Petabyte-scale network file system, automatically without provisioning capacity in advance

 - **Performance mode** (set at EFS creation time)

   - General purpose (default): Latency-sensitive use cases (web server, CMS, etc)
   - Max I/O: Higher latency, higher throughput, highly parallel (big data, media processing)

 - **Throughput mode**

-  - Bursting (1 TiB = 50 MiB/s + burst of upto 100 MiB/s)
+  - **Bursting Throughput**: With Bursting Throughput mode, throughput on Amazon EFS scales as the size of your file system in the standard storage class grows.
+(1 TiB = 50 MiB/s + burst of upto 100 MiB/s)
-  - Provisioned: Set your throughput regardless regardless of storage size (e.g. 1 GiB/s for 1 TiB Storage)
+  - **Provisioned Throughput**: With Provisioned Throughput mode, you can instantly provision the throughput of your file system (in MiB/s) independent of the amount of data stored. (e.g. 1 GiB/s for 1 TiB Storage)

 **Storage Classes**